lesnitsky/howtodothisinflutter/README.md

 [![Build Status](https://travis-ci.com/lesnitsky/howtodothisinflutter.svg?branch=master)](https://travis-ci.com/lesnitsky/howtodothisinflutter)

-📄 Cheet sheet for react-native developers.
+📄 Cheet sheet for react native developers.

 > Built with [mdx](https://mdxjs.com/) and [nextjs](https://nextjs.org/)

 ## Motivation

-As a react-native dev I found Flutter really similar to react-native in many ways.
+As a react native dev I found Flutter really similar to react native in many ways ([flutter for react native devs](https://flutter.io/docs/get-started/flutter-for/react-native-devs)).
 However when I first tried Flutter, turned out that doing simple things like fetchng data from back-end or building statefull component is not as straightforward as in React Native (actually it _is_ straightforward after the first time :smirk:)

 Example: